Cyclist Sir Mark Cavendish: It will be nice to race as a Knight Commander

 However, he repeated that he would not race in the Tour de France again.

-He revealed he spoke to William about cycling, saying: “I think the last time we met was at the Tour de France in Yorkshire and I crashed at the end of that stage.
+“I think the last time we met was at the Tour de France in Yorkshire and I crashed at the end of that stage,” he said.

 “He asked me if I was doing anything else up there, and he was talking about my career, which was very nice.”